CBIIT/icdc-sts/README.md

 The code authority should generally be the [NCI Thesaurus](https://ncit.nci.nih.gov), and concept codes should be valid codes from that resource.

 The domain authority should indicate a resource that has compiled the standard set of values for the given domain, if the domain is externally defined.
 Examples: caDSR, ICD-11, AJCCv8.

+## Running STS Locally
+To run STS locally on your machine, first start the hypnotoad server then point your browser to `localhost:7000`

+### Option A: with Carton
+This requires the perl module `Carton` be installed.
+Notes are included below on installing the `Carton` module.
+Note that this allows the user to launch from any directory, not just the icdc-sts directory; simply modify the corresponding path to sts/script/sts file accordingly.

+1. On your machine, run the following command to tell it use the perl modules under local/

+    >$ carton install

+2. Launch STS using carton

+    >$ carton exec hypnotoad -f sts/script/sts

+### how to install the perl module `Carton`
+There are several ways to install the `Carton` perl module, such as

+    >$ perl -MCPAN  -e 'CPAN::install(Carton)'

+or if you have cpanm installed:

+    >$ cpanm Carton

+### Option B: Just point perl to look in `local/` folder
+Simply launch as follows:

+    >$ perl -Ilocal/lib/perl5 -Ilocal/bin/hypnotoad -f sts/script/sts

+or
+    >$ PERL5LIB=/path/to/icdc-sts/local/lib/perl5 /path/to/icdc-sts/local/bin/hypnotoad -f /path/to/icdc-sts/sts/script/sts

+### Option C: Use Docker
+Simply run the docker image:

+    >$ docker run -dt -p 7000:7000 --name sts-gdc maj1/icdc:sts-gdc